anshulsolanki/stock_research/web_app/README.md

 - Check ticker symbol validity
 - Confirm ticker exists in Yahoo Finance
 - For Indian stocks, ensure correct suffix (`.NS` or `.BO`)
+- **Note**: 15-minute interval data is limited to 59 days of history due to Yahoo Finance restrictions

 ### Chart Not Displaying
 - Check browser console for errors